shadymohamed532001/Dubli/README.md

 ## Features

-Dubli offers the following features:
+dupli offers the following features:

 - `Clean architecture`: The app follows the principles of clean architecture, which promotes separation of concerns and maintainability.
 - `Cubit state management`: Agri-tech360 utilizes Cubit as a state management solution to efficiently handle and update the UI based on the app's internal state.